 Why make this recipe

-- This leg of lamb is marinated with aromatic herbs, including rosemary, oregano, and thyme.
-In addition, the garlic adds a punch of flavor while the paprika also adds a bit of color.
+- This leg of lamb is marinated with an aromatic spice called ras el hanout and herbs, including rosemary, and thyme.
+In addition, the garlic and ginger add a punch of flavor while the paprika also adds a bit of color.

 - Most of the ingredients used in this recipe are simple and easy to find.